Ebiroll/qemu_esp32/README.md

 ```

-When compiling the application an elf file, bin file and map file is generated.

-The start adress of the example-app elf file is.....
-0x40080804

-this is not all that should be loaded loaded.
-Also partitiontable and bootloader should be loaded.
+When compiling the application an elf file, bin file and map file is generated. this is not all that should be loaded loaded.
+Also partitiontable and the bootloader should be loaded.

 The linker scripts contains information of how to layout the code and variables.
 componenets/esp32/ld